DeepRegNet/DeepReg/docs/tutorial_demo.md

 - [unpaired_us_prostate_cv](https://github.com/DeepRegNet/DeepReg/tree/master/demos/unpaired_us_prostate_cv)

-This demo registers 3D ultrasound images with a 10-fold cross-validation (under develpment).
+This demo registers 3D ultrasound images with a 9-fold cross-validation.
+This strategy is applicable for any of the available dataset loaders.

 ## Classical image registration